shaliulab/idtrackerai/docs/source/gallery.rst

 Large groups of fish (*D. rerio*)
 *********************************

 Videos of 60 and 100 30dpf zebrafish in a 70cm circular arena.
-For the setup specifications check Supplementary Figure 3 and 4 in [1]_.
+For the setup specifications check Supplementary Figure 3 in [1]_.

 .. raw:: html